 Use free shuttle service, if parking is a bitxh

-Finding a parking spot near the station at busy hours could be a nightmare.
+Finding a parking spot near the station during busy hours could be a nightmare.
 We were lucky enough to find a parking spot as soon as we arrive at the station.
 But in case if you have no luck, instead of driving up and down waiting for a spot, consider parking at the Lower Tafelberg Road parking and then take a free MyCiti shuttle to the station.

 Table Mountain Aerial Cableway

 The Table Mountain Aerial Cableway is an easy way to go up the mountain.
-The cableway officially opened to the public in 1929, and it had a major upgrade and redesign in 1997, which new revolving cars were installed and each cabin could hold up to 65 passengers.
+The cableway officially opened to the public in 1929, and it had a major upgrade and redesign in 1997, in which new revolving cars were installed and each cabin could hold up to 65 passengers.
 Starting from the Lower Cable Station (363m), it slowly ascends to the Upper Cable Station (1067m).
 Don’t worry, the cabin would rotate as it goes up and so all passengers could enjoy a panoramic view from the ride.

 The top of the Mountain is well paved with walkways that cover different sides of the mountain.
 The Lion’s Head, Signal Hill, Robben Island, City Bowl, Table Bay, and Devil’s Peak could be viewed on the north side; and the “Back Table” (a rugged plateau that is an extension on the south side of the Table Mountain), and the Twelve Apostles, could be viewed on the south side.
 In between, is home to a large array of fauna and flora.

 The Table Mountain is part of the Cape Floral Kingdom and home to an astonishing 1,470 plant species in an area of 57 square kilometers: Blue Disa, Cluster Disa, Erica, Watsonia, Yellow Margaret, Cape Reeds and more.
-More, it is also home to a variety of fascinating animals which depends on each other: like southern rock agama, black girdled lizard, klipspringer, Verreaux’s eagle, rock kestrel, and of course, the rock dassie – an absolutely adorable creature freely roaming in the Table Mountain walking trails.
+More, it is also home to a variety of fascinating animals which depends on each other: like southern rock agama, black girdled lizard, klipspringer, Verreaux’s eagle, rock kestrel, and of course, the rock dassie – and absolutely adorable creature freely roaming in the Table Mountain walking trails.

 Lion’s Head and Signal Hill

-Coming back down from Table Mountain, we also visited Lion’s Head and Signal Hill, right on the west side of the Table Mountain.
+Coming back down from Table Mountain, we also visited Lion’s Head and Signal Hill, right on the west side of Table Mountain.
 These mountains are very close to the city center and they are part of the city’s dramatic backdrop.
 There, we enjoyed an intimate sunset at the Atlantic Ocean, while watching the adventurous ones went for tandem paragliding.

 Giant Yellow Frames